Endorsed by Montecito Elementary, Gilpin Elementary

 Who runs this?
 Is it DPAC or the school district?

 This site was founded and is operated by Ben Zhou, a Burnaby parent with two daughters and founder of Expeta Technologies (a Burnaby-based research company).
 Ben takes full public responsibility for this campaign, including strategy, content, and operations.
 See the About section for more.
 Fund Burnaby Kids is the current campaign of Burnaby Kids First — a parent-led coalition built to give Burnaby parents a durable voice on issues affecting local children.
 Fund Burnaby Kids is urgent and specific ($9.4M, by May 27).
 Burnaby Kids First is the longer-term coalition that will exist after this campaign ends.
-Burnaby DPAC and the school board have publicly advocated for the same position — the Province must fully fund the $9.4M.
-This campaign is independent but aligned with their stance.
-We move faster than DPAC's monthly cycle allows; DPAC endorsements and school PAC coalition members are listed on the page as they join.
+Burnaby DPAC (District Parent Advisory Council) is the elected institutional voice for parents across all 41 SD41 schools and has been organizing on this issue since April 2026 — their Parent Explainer is the most comprehensive single document on the case.
+This campaign supports DPAC's advocacy by adding signature collection and one-click constituent email on top of their broader work; we don't replace it.
+School-level PAC endorsements submitted through the form on this site appear in the Coalition section as they join (DPAC operates through its own institutional channel and is not on that list by design).
 No public funds are used.
 No political party is endorsed.
 No candidate is named.

 What does it mean when a PAC joins the coalition?